Billy Claiborne: Gunfight at the O.K. Corral

 On the morning of October 26, 1881, Ike Clanton was carrying his rifle and revolver in violation of a city ordinance.
 At about 1:00 pm, Virgil and Morgan Earp surprised Ike on 4th Street and Virgil buffaloed him from behind.
 Disarming him, the Earps took Ike to appear before Judge Wallace.
 Wallace wasn't in the courthouse, and Wyatt waited with Clanton while Virgil went to find Judge Wallace.

 Wyatt spotted Tom McLaury outside the courthouse and thought he was armed.
 Wyatt confronted McLaury, demanding to know, "Are you heeled or not?", but McLaury denied it.
 Wyatt later testified that he saw a revolver in plain sight on the right hip of Tom's pants.
 As an unpaid deputy town marshal, assisting his brother and Town Marshal Virgil Earp, Wyatt habitually carried a pistol in his waistband, as was the custom of that time.
-Witnesses reported that Wyatt drew his revolver from his coat pocket and buffaloed Tom McLaury with it twice, leaving him prostrate and bleeding on the street.
+Witnesses reported that Wyatt drew his revolver from his coat pocket and pistol whipped Tom McLaury with it twice, leaving him prostrate and bleeding on the street.

 At around 1:30–2:00 pm, Ike's 19-year-old younger brother Billy Clanton and Tom's older brother Frank McLaury arrived in town.
 They stopped at the saloon in the Grand Hotel on Allen Street.
 Claiborne told them about their brothers' beatings at the hands of the Earp brothers within the previous two hours.
 The incidents had generated a lot of talk in town.
 Angrily, Frank said he would not drink, and he and Billy left the saloon immediately to seek Tom and Ike.
 By law, both Frank and Billy should have left their firearms at the Grand Hotel.
 Instead, they remained fully armed.

 Frank and Billy found Ike and Tom.
 They went to Spangenberg's gun shop, where Frank and Billy purchased ammunition.
 Ike wanted to buy a gun, but seeing the bandage on Ike's head, the proprietor refused.
 The McLaurys left to collect some money due them for cattle they had sold.
 Claiborne and Billy Clanton went to get Clanton's horse.
 They met the others a few minutes later at the O.K.
 Corral.
 Witnesses overheard them threatening the Earps.

 Virgil Earp was told by several citizens that the McLaurys and the Clantons had gathered on Fremont Street, were threatening the Earps, and were armed.
 He decided he had to act.
 Meanwhile, Cochise County Sheriff Johnny Behan, a friend to the Cowboys, had heard of the trouble and he immediately went looking for the Cowboys.